saifeddineabdejelil/GildedRose-Refactoring-Kata/README.md

    and to respect the open/close principle and now if we need to add item we need just to map with strategy or if needed to create new strategy

 Very Important : I didn't do any change in unit tests since the beginning and they still passed

+15- Add new item "Conjured" and new strategy linked no need to change the code we have just  to add the new strategy.